robcronin/Advent-of-Code-2016/readme.md

 Attempt at [Advent Of Code 2016](https://adventofcode.com/2016) written in Typescript with the following aims:

 - Quick time to finish part 2 after solving part 1
+- Less focus on clean code than other years

 ---